FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ### User management

 If you lock the user account in the the SSO server, they won't be able to login.
 This is helpful in a forum setting if a user is not being a good community member.
-In FusionAuth, you'd navigate to the users screen and then click on the "Lock" icon:
+In FusionAuth, you'd navigate to the users screen and then click on the "Lock" icon (you'll be warned that a locked user can't login):

 TBD admin screen to lock